zhgarfield/zhgarfield.github.io/_pages/outreach.md

 ## Covered

+[*Teaching Transmits Culture, Leadership in Hunter-Gatherers*](https://scienmag.com/teaching-transmits-culture-leadership-in-hunter-gatherers/) published in **Science Magazine**, Technology and Engineering, May 2, 2025

 [*Take me to your leader: chiefs, shamans and followers*](https://www.iast.fr/take-me-your-leader-chiefs-shamans-and-followers) published in **IAST Magazine** No. 17, Summer 2021

 [*Press release: The nature and diversity of leadership across human societies*](https://www.iast.fr/press-release-nature-and-diversity-leadership-across-human-societies) by The Institute for Advanced Study in Toulouse, 13 August 2020